-The Accounting Officer has overall executive responsibility for the academy's activities, including financial activities.
-Much of the day to day financial responsibility has been delegated to the Chief Financial Officer but the Accounting Officer still retains responsibility for (and in his/her absence see the Delegated Authority Listing document):
+Within the framework of the academy development plan, as approved by the Board of Trustees, the Accounting Officer has overall executive responsibility for the academy's activities including financial activities.
+Much of the day to day financial responsibility has been delegated to the Chief Financial Officer but the Accounting Officer still retains responsibility for (and in his/her absence the Head Teachers) see the Delegated Authority Listing document:

-- Approving new staff appointments within the authorised establishment and any senior staff posts which the Board of Trustees (via the Personnel Committee) have agreed - Authorising expenditure up to £15,000 (excluding VAT) in conjunction with Best Value investigations undertaken by the Chief Financial Officer (or other approved member of staff) - Signing cheques and BACS payments in conjunction with the Chief Financial Officer and/or the other authorised signatories
+- Approving new staff appointments within the authorised establishment and any senior staff posts which the Board of Trustees (via the Personnel Committee) have agreed - Authorising expenditure up to £30,000 (excluding VAT) for each Academy and £100,000 for pan-Trust expenditure.
+This should be undertaken in conjunction with Best Value investigations undertaken by the Chief Financial Officer (or other approved member of staff)

+Signing cheques and BACS payments in conjunction with the Chief Financial Officer and/or the other authorised signatories

-The Accounting Officer should be an employee and if not ESFA approval should be sought.
+The Accounting Officer should be an employee and if not ESFA approval should be sought if, exceptionally, he/she is not an employee.